superjeffcplusplus/CAA_vault_lab/readme.md

 The PKI install also requires `jq` to parse JSON files.
 Install with `sudo apt install jq`.

 ## Starting the server
-To start the server, make sure that the current directory is ~/vault.
+To start the server, make sure that the current working directory contains `conf` and `policies` folders with their repespective files.
 Then run the script `server_start.sh`

 ## Setuping PKI